 If a solution isn’t available, offer a workaround or a time frame for resolution.
 In exchange, you’ll win their loyalty.

 Let’s dive into the kinds of dissatisfied customers you may encounter and how to handle them.

 The Uncooperative Customer

-This person may have been waiting on a reply for some time or have other stuff to do.
+This person may have been waiting for a while or have other stuff to do.
 They may demand to speak to your manager and be impatient with any questions or suggestions.

 👉 Take ownership of the issue.
 Be transparent about why you need more information or why there was a delay in responding.

 Say: ‘I’m sorry you’ve been waiting.
 Sometimes heavy call volumes can cause a delay in our response but we will always get back to you!
 Could you help me review your account so far?
 It would be great to make some notes so you don’t have to repeat any information.’